OpenDrupal/archived-opendrupal-drupal-module-development/lesson-6/exercises/2 custom configuration entity/exercise-2.md

 ## Step 3
 Add a dedicated permission to the Endpoint configuration entity.

-- Create a permission 'Administer Open Drupal crawler'.
+- Create a permission 'Administer OpenDrupal crawler'.
 - Use the permission for administration of the content entity.
 - Use the permission for the page too.
 - Check the result.